A glossary of inside jokes and references from the No Laying Up podcast

 And even miniature golf gets the juices flowing.

-- Soly's shanks - For someone so talented at golf, Soly unfortunately shanks the ball a healthy amount.
+- Soly's shanks - For someone so talented at golf, Soly unfortunately shanks the ball on occasion.

 He's a plus handicapper with a gorgeous golf swing.
 Happens to the best of us I guess.
 Golf is a